laacz/aoc-2023/readme.md

 ## Day 07

 Easy enough.
 For the first part its just a matter of a sort.
 Second part was just a matter of iterating through all the non jocker cards in the hand and replacing jockers with each one of them, writing down which hand would be stronger.

+## Day 08

+First part - easy.
+Second part - tried to brute force first, didn't work.
+And it came to me unexpectedly easy - for each of the starting point there is a finite number of steps to be taken to get to the finish.

+When I was close to finishing, it came to me once again.
+The realisation that it won't work, as after each 'last' step the next cycle is of different length.
+I finished it anyway, and to my absolute surprise and astonishment - answer was correct.

+So in effect, there were no clues in the problem that paths are always cycling at same length.